What are Audits and Why do you need one?

 Any website can be assisted with a reliable Six Sigma/Lean marketing analysis because it examines and uses data to determine a strategy to execute.
 An analysis of this caliber allows you to analyze your data methodologically – and strategize a solution.

-You can increase your conversions, visits and user experience because you’re able to see what you’re lacking or what is not working.
+By carrying out the business audit process, you can increase your conversions, visits and user experience because you’re able to see what you’re lacking or what is not working.
 Websites that are not regularly audited will continue to lose effectiveness as an arm of the company’s online marketing strategy.
 Marketing strategy is an ever-changing plan based on the needs of the customer, so panning for regularly scheduled audits and strategy revisions should be a part of any successful marketing planning.

 What is a Website Audit and Why Do You Need One?